kunle123-ui/kunle/Tutorials.md

 Now that you have compiled your application it is time to deploy it.
 This will require you to do the following first:

-1. start eosd with wallet plugin enabled
+1. start nodeos with wallet plugin enabled
 2. create a wallet & import keys for at least one account
 3. keep your wallet unlocked